SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

     <figcaption>First, reviews are treated as sentences and used to create sentence embeddings.
 Each game is then "embedded" as the mean vector formed by its most relevant reviews.</figcaption>
 </figure>

-The final game embeddings and similarly made tag embeddings can be visualized <a href="http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json">here</a>
+The final game embeddings and similarly made tag embeddings can be visualized with tensorflow <a href="http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json">here</a>.

+## Classification with K-means clustering
+We used K-means to make a simple classification from our game embeddings.
+After a bit of trial and error with different seeds and cluster number, we settled on a 20 cluster classification that produced fairly satisfying results.
+We used the silhouette score to determine the good number of clusters, but we also chose a high number for more variety.
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>

 ## Machine learning tools used: presentation